 The Environmental Policy explains how we intend to improve the quality of life in the East Riding by ensuring that local communities are healthy, thriving, prosperous, safe and environmentally sustainable.
 Each year, we produce an Environmental Statement to report our progress against the objectives in the Environmental Policy.

 The current Environmental Policy was adopted in July 2014 and draws together all strands of environmental work across the council to guide our organisation towards continuous environmental improvement.
 It covers work areas including climate change, the natural environment, the built environment, and sustainable resource management.

-We work with local residents, public bodies and organisations on environmental issues, including the Energy Savings Trust, WRAP, Investors in the Environment, HCF CATCH, Your Climate and Yorkshire Water.
+We work with local residents, public bodies and organisations on environmental issues, including the Energy Savings Trust, Investors in the Environment, HCF CATCH and the Environment Agency.

 Our Environmental Management System (EMS) as detailed at the top of this page identifies potential pollution risks and includes our procedures for reducing those risks.